yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 The fonts which are mainly used on the website is Sans Serif, the default font family.
 I also used the Demon Slayer title font [Blood Crow](https://fontmeme.com/fonts/blood-crow-font/) for decorative purposes.

 # Technologies
-I used HTML5 to structure the webpages and CSS3 to style the them, and also utilized Bootstrap 4 for layout, such as the NavBar and Accordion for the display of the Anime episodes' title and description.
+I used HTML5 to structure the webpages and CSS3 to style the them.
+I also utilized Bootstrap 4 for layout, such as for the NavBar and Accordion for the display of the Anime episodes' title and description.
 - HTML5 to structure the webpages
 - CSS to style the webpages
 - Javascript to implement interactivity with the website